abishek/fishbone-diagram-angular/README.md

 This library is a typescript implementation of the [d3 fishbone](http://bl.ocks.org/uredkar/c341cb131226dc53082283b8f853be45) or [d3 fishbone](http://bl.ocks.org/bollwyvl/9239214) and the [d3-fishbone-angular](https://github.com/umitgunduz/d3-fishbone-angular) library written for angular 1.
 It is also updated to work with the latest [d3](https://d3js.org/) library.
 I'll be adding a few features to this library going forward, but at the moment, it is just a faithful implementation of the said libraries.

+For Angular 14, use v0.4.2.
+This version does not have support for clearing the nodes.
+For Angular 13, use v0.4.3-13.
+This has support for clearing the nodes as well.
+It doesn't make enough sense to support an older version of angular, but I just have that need so I've built that in first.
+I'll resolve this asap.

 ## Usage

 You can install the package to your app using